compbiozurich/UZH-BIO392/course-results/2023/Ann-Léonie Beck/Beck_Ann-Léonie_paper_reading_day2.md

 CNV fraction: the fraction of genome with a copy number alteration

 ## Question 5: What are APIs and how to use APIs in progenetix
 Application Programming Interfaces allows different software applications to communicate with each other.
-In progenetix Beacon is used as the API.
+The API grants access to a database.
+In progenetix Beacon is used as the API. progenetix provides a query interface, which makes access to the API easier.
 The query interface is built on top of the API.
 Query types can for example be by city, id, geolatitude, geolongitude or geodistance

 ## Question 6 : How does progenetix visualise CNA profiles?